mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Give all allied minions +1❤️.
 Put a random Battle Pet into your hand.

 name:     Fortified Assault<br>
-text:     Turn an enemy minion's space into Hallowed Ground.
+text:     Transform an enemy minion's space into Hallowed Ground.
 Deal it 1 damage for each allied Hallowed Ground.

 name:     Kingsguard<br>
 text:     Summon a Conscript.
 If summoned in front summon a Crestfallen instead.